Jesperstriker/Jesperstriker.github.io/Reddit Network Analysis.md

 The data is fetched from reddit in the start of November 2018. <a href="https://drive.google.com/open?id=1uvFVS-QrKgAvG0nZnEKb190qXhydq9av">The data can be found here.</a>

+The data has been worked with using Python.  <a href="https://nbviewer.jupyter.org/github/Jesperstriker/Jesperstriker.github.io/blob/master/Final_edit.ipynb">The notebook can be found here.</a>

 # The comments

 Let's start by looking at the comments and more particularly what they consist of.
 Below you can see the most used words in each category.